faganihajizada/aws-cli-mfa-script/README.md

 # aws-cli-mfa-script-
-Use an MFA token to authenticate access to AWS resources through the AWS CLI
+Use an MFA token authenticate access to AWS resources through the AWS CLI

 Script to fetch an MFA token and use it temporary aws access credentials.